This Blog is all about the Ancient Techniques of Medicals in India. The most past discipline in Medical is AYURVEDA.

 Use of Stethoscope: -

-Heart is the organ located at center of the chest.
+Doctor checks the normal heart beat with the help of stethoscope in one minute.
+About the Heart: -Heart is the organ located at center of the chest.
 A normal dis-functioning of heart is said to be the heart disease.
 Emotions play a very hard role in the functioning of heart, jealousy, short tempered nature etc. gives bad feeling to the mind which also hurts the functioning of heart.
 And humbleness gives the strengtheness to the heart.
 And sometimes like in Hindi Movie a pain generate from the centre of the chest which were originated from the Heart.
 Such condition is called Angina Pectoris.

 Reason for Angina Pectoris:-